 Materiality is a critical input of our corporate sustainability strategy because it ensures our initiatives and reporting are aligned with stakeholder expectations and issues most important to our business.
-We have worked with BSR (formerly Business for Social Responsibility) to conduct regular materiality assessments since 2011.
-Our global and regional materiality process and insights from the most recent assessment in 2016 can be found at https://sustainability.ups.com/media/UPS Corporate Materiality 2016.pdf.
+We have conducted regular materiality assessments since 2011.
+Our global and regional materiality process and insights from the most recent assessment in 2016 can be found in the UPS Materiality Assessment Process.
+We plan to update our materiality assessment in 2020.
+Findings from that assessment will be reflected in our 2020 Sustainability Report, which we anticipate publishing in June 2021.